-The first dose may make you feel dizzy, so it is best taken at night.
+The first dose of fosinopril can make you feel dizzy.
+It is best taken at bedtime.

-Some painkillers and indigestion remedies interfere with fosinopril, so ask your pharmacist for advice before you buy any medicines.
+Some painkillers and indigestion remedies interfere with fosinopril.
+Ask your pharmacist for advice before you buy any medicines 'over the counter'.

 |Type of medicine||An angiotensin-converting enzyme (ACE) inhibitor|